dstpierre/markdown-resume/resume.md

 - Design, build, and maintain all software and infra.
 - Functional analysis of business requirements and processes.
-- Involved in all acquisition discussions and process with Equifax Canada.
+- Involved in all acquisition discussions and processes with Equifax Canada.

 **Technologies used:** Go, C#, TypeScript, SQL, Docker